muhme/joomla-branches-tester/README.md

 * Browser to be used: Choose between electron (default), firefox, chrome, or edge.
 * Test spec pattern: All test specs (except the installation) are used by default.

-As an example, run all the test specs (except the installation) from branch 5.1-dev with Mozilla Firefox:
+As an example, run all the test specs (except the installation) on 5.1 instance with Mozilla Firefox:
 ```
 scripts/test 51 system firefox
 ```